 Clay undergoes a remarkable transformation when fired in a kiln, changing in molecular structure as the kiln heats up and cools down.
 Perhaps one of the most important stages is quartz inversion, which affects ware in the bisque and the glaze firings as the kiln temperature rises and cools back down.

 Obviously, these changes can be hard on ware so there are guidelines to avoiding problems that you can follow when firing clay.
-In today’s post, an excerpt from Electric Kiln Ceramics, Frederick Bartolovic and Richard Zakin explain three important stages in kiln firing and share their advice on steering clear of problems. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from Electric Kiln Ceramics, Frederick Bartolovic and the late Richard Zakin explain three important stages in kiln firing and share their advice on steering clear of problems. – Jennifer Poellot Harnetty, editor.

 Important Stages of the Firing